-NervGen is a publicly traded company incorporated on January 19, 2017.
+NervGen Pharma Corp. was incorporated on January 19, 2017.
 The Company's corporate office is 112-970 Burrard Street, Unit 1290, Vancouver, BC, V6Z 2R4, Canada.

-NervGen is a clinical stage biotech company dedicated to developing innovative treatments to promote nervous system repair in settings of neurotrauma and neurologic disease.
-The company is testing the clinical efficacy of its lead molecule, NVG-291, in a Phase 1b/2a clinical trial in spinal cord injury and has initiated preclinical evaluation of a new development candidate, NVG-300, in models of ischemic stroke, amyotrophic lateral sclerosis ("ALS") and SCI.
+NervGen is a publicly traded (TSX-V: NGEN, OTCQB: NGENF), clinical-stage biotechnology company dedicated to developing neurorestorative therapeutics.
+We are testing the clinical efficacy of our lead molecule, NVG-291, in a Phase 1b/2a clinical trial in spinal cord injury and has undertaken preclinical evaluation of a new development candidate, NVG-300, in models of ischemic stroke, amyotrophic lateral sclerosis ("ALS") and SCI.
 We hold the exclusive worldwide rights to NVG-291, a first-in-class therapeutic peptide targeting nervous system repair.
 NVG-291's technology is licensed from Case Western Reserve University ("CWRU") and is based on academic studies demonstrating the preclinical efficacy of NVG-291-R, the rodent prototype of NVG-291, in animal models of spinal cord injury.
-Effects of NVG-291-R reported in multiple independent academic studies include the promotion of neuroplasticity, remyelination, anti-inflammatory polarization of microglia, and functional improvement in preclinical models of spinal cord injury, stroke, and peripheral nervous system injury.
+Effects of NVG-291-R reported in multiple independent academic studies include the promotion of neuroplasticity, remyelination, anti-inflammatory polarization of microglia, and functional improvement in preclinical models of spinal cord injury, stroke, multiple sclerosis ("MS"), and peripheral nervous system injury.

-In September 2023, we initiated dosing in our double blind, placebo-controlled proof-of-concept Phase 1b/2a clinical trial (NCT05965700) that will evaluate the safety and efficacy of NVG-291 in two separate cohorts of individuals with cervical SCI: chronic (1-10 years post-injury) and subacute (those who are closer to their time of injury), given demonstrated efficacy in preclinical models of both chronic and acute SCI.
-The trial is designed to evaluate efficacy of a fixed dose of NVG-291 using multiple clinical outcome measures as well as objective electrophysiological and MRI imaging measures and blood biomarkers that together will provide comprehensive information about the extent of recovery of function, with a focus on improvements in motor function.
-Specifically, the primary objective is to assess the change in corticospinal connectivity of defined upper and lower extremity muscle groups following treatment based on changes in motor evoked potential amplitudes.
-Secondary objectives are to evaluate changes in a number of clinical outcome assessments focusing on motor function, upper extremity dexterity and grasping and mobility, as well as changes in additional electrophysiological measurements.
-The cohorts will be comprised of 20 subjects each and will be evaluated independently as the data becomes available.
+In September 2023, we initiated dosing in our double-blind, placebo-controlled, proof-of-concept Phase 1b/2a clinical trial (NCT05965700) evaluating the safety and efficacy of NVG-291 in two separate cohorts of individuals with cervical motor incomplete SCI: chronic (1-10 years post-injury) and subacute (20-90 days post-injury), given demonstrated efficacy in preclinical models of both chronic and acute SCI.
+The trial is designed to evaluate efficacy of a fixed dose of NVG-291 using electrophysiological and MRI imaging measures, functional clinical outcome measures, and blood biomarkers that together will provide comprehensive information about the extent of recovery of somatic and autonomic function postinjury.
+Specifically, the primary objective seeks to assess changes in corticospinal connectivity of defined upper and lower extremity muscle groups following treatment, based on changes in motor evoked potential ("MEP") amplitudes.
+Secondary objectives evaluate changes in multiple clinical outcome assessments focusing on motor function, upper extremity dexterity, grasping and mobility, and additional electrophysiological measurements.
+The cohorts will be comprised of 20 subjects each and will be evaluated independently in a blinded manner as the data becomes available.
 The trial is being partially funded by a grant from Wings for Life, which is being provided in several milestone-based payments and will offset a portion of the direct costs of this clinical trial.

-In October 2023, NVG-291 received Fast Track designation from the FDA for NVG-291 in individuals with SCI.
-FDA's Fast Track program is designed to facilitate the development of drugs intended to treat serious conditions and fill unmet medical needs as part of the FDA's goal to get important new drugs to patients earlier.
-Fast Track also provides potential eligibility for both Priority Review, which can shorten the New Drug Application ("NDA") review process, and potential for Accelerated Approval, which can allow for an earlier or faster approval based on a surrogate or intermediate clinical endpoint.
+In October 2023, NervGen received Fast Track designation from the FDA for the advancement of NVG-291 in individuals with SCI.
+The FDA's Fast Track program is designed to facilitate the development and review of drugs treating serious conditions and addressing areas of high unmet medical need, helping to deliver important new therapies to patients sooner.
+Fast Track designation provides potential eligibility for Priority Review, which can streamline the New Drug Application ("NDA") review process, and potential for Accelerated Approval, which can allow for expedited approval based on a surrogate or intermediate clinical endpoint.